 I started giving the graph the special look and feel that our UX and designers prepared.
 Each node (which represents a Salesforce component) was given a special color:

 I then changed the edges to be curly and gentle, by defining their Bezier type as a function of the nodes’ locations.
-Edges of further nodes got a bigger curl.
+As you can see in Figure 3, edges of further nodes got a bigger curl.

 The graph is built as a “hierarchy graph”, meaning that each column shows nodes with direct relation to the nodes in the previous column.
-But how would we organize the nodes within a column?
+But then I faced a new challenge: I had to organize the nodes within a column.

 So, I developed two algorithms: